 The Museum of Zoology provides a relatively small home for a spectacular global collection, encompassing more than two million zoological specimens amassed over the course of more than two centuries.
+Just over 250,000 specimens are in the non-insect invertebrate collections, including the Robert McAndrew collection of molluscs and the John Stanley Gardiner collection of crustacea, each of which are rich in type specimens.

 With substantial funding from National Lottery Heritage Fund, the Museum's building recently underwent a complete refurbishment - including the construction of a new glass-walled whale hall.
 During the refurbishment, the public galleries had a facelift, with vibrant new displays assembled and installed; staff offices and labs were upgraded; and the museum stores were completely emptied, rebuilt, and refilled.
-The Museum reopened in 2018, attracting over 150,000 visitors and won plaudits for its work in public engagement that year through two awards, regionally and nationally.
+The Museum re-opened in 2018, attracting over 150,000 visitors and won plaudits for its work in public engagement that year through two awards, regionally and nationally.
 It received further national recognition for the programme of digital engagement it put on during 2020 and 2021.